 Traditional Panzanella or sometimes called panmolle is a Tuscan salad of stale bread and delicious sweet red tomatoes.
 It is rather simple and to the point chunks of soaked stale bread and tomatoes, sometimes also onions and fresh basil dressed with olive oil and vinegar.

 Traditional Panzanella is also popular in other parts of central Italy.
 One thing you may not know about this dish is the fact Panzanella was based on onions, not tomatoes until the 20th century.
-So instead of these luscious red tomatoes the onions would have been the base.
-Some folks might add other ingredients, our family are the true traditionalists with some recipes and remain simple and pure to our roots.
+So instead of these luscious red tomatoes, the onions would have been the base.
+Some folks might add other ingredients, our family isn’t always the true traditionalists with some recipes but we keep this one fairly basic.

-- 4 large vine ripened tomatoes, cut into large cubes or wedges
+- 6-7 large vine-ripened tomatoes, cut into large cubes or wedges

 - 1 pint of cherry or grape tomatoes halved